 Companies have a lot of people now working from home full time -- people who are not technical and who are not used to being responsible for their own technology and security.
 Attackers are increasingly targeting weaknesses in home network environments and exploiting the chaos and complexity of users working from home.

-There are three primary concerns with home networks and personal cybersecurity in a work-from-home scenario:
+There are three primary security issues with working remotely around home networks and personal cybersecurity in a work-from-home scenario:

 - the computer being used;